nuclia/nuclia.py/docs/11-activity-log.md

 ## REMi Query

-Use `remi query` to retrieve a list of chat activity logs that match specified criteria for REMi scores.
+Use `remi query` to retrieve a list of ask activity logs that match specified criteria for REMi scores.

 ### Basic Query